African wild ass

-The African wild ass (Equus africanus) or African wild donkey is a wild member of the horse family, Equidae.
+The African wild ass (Equus africanus) or African wild donkey, is a wild member of the horse family, Equidae.
 This species is thought to be the ancestor of the domestic donkey (Equus asinus), which is sometimes placed within the same species.
 They live in the deserts and other arid areas of the Horn of Africa, in Eritrea, Ethiopia and Somalia.
 It formerly had a wider range north and west into Sudan, Egypt, and Libya.
-It is Critically Endangered, with about 570 individuals existing in the wild.
+It is Critically Endangered, with about 570 existing in the wild.

 Description

 The African wild ass is about 4 ft tall and weighs approximately 250 kg.
 The short, smooth coat is a light grey to fawn colour, fading quickly to white on the undersides and legs.
 There is a slender, dark dorsal stripe in all subspecies, while in the Nubian wild ass (E. a. africanus), as well as the domestic donkey, there is a stripe across the shoulder.
 The legs of the Somali wild ass (E. a. somaliensis) are horizontally striped with black, resembling those of a zebra.
 On the nape of the neck, there is a stiff, upright mane, the hairs of which are tipped with black.
 The ears are large with black margins.
 The tail terminates with a black brush.
 The hooves are slender and approximately of the diameter as the legs.